BGrasnick/Awesome-Open-Data/README.md

 ### Did you encounter difficulties?

- - The data for the US was only available as plain HTML tables or PDF documents.
-However, using some JavaScript and XPath it was possible to parse those HTML tables.
+ The data for the US was only available as plain HTML tables or PDF documents.
+ However, using JavaScript and XPath it was possible to parse those HTML tables.

+ In order to be able to show Europe and the US as a whole but also as split states we needed geometry information for three contexts: World, Europe and US.
+ Finding shapefiles for US States was fairly easy but not so much for the european states.
+We ended up generating this file by ourselves.

  - Item 2
  - Item 3

 ### Did you even have to change the project due to these difficulties/lacking data?

-**Wer macht das ??**
+From a programmers point of view, we were able to realize basically everything we wanted.
+Time was the only limiting factor.

+Data on the other hand was limited and hard to normalize due to different separation of age groups represented in the sources.

 ### How did you realize your project?